sara19git/ehr-system/README.md

-# Digital Record System
+## 🩺 Digital Record System

-This repository contains the backend implementation of a National Digital Record System, designed to securely store and manage patients' medical records.
+This repository contains a demo of a National Digital Record System, designed to securely store and manage patients' medical records.
 The system ensures efficient data access for healthcare professionals while maintaining high security standards and scalability.

-## 🔹 Features:

-✅ Utilizes MongoDB as the database to store unstructured medical records informations.

-✅ Developed using Node.js & Express.js for a backend.

-✅ Provides RESTful APIs for seamless integration with healthcare systems.

-✅ Supports patient history tracking, including diagnoses, prescriptions, and test results.

-✅ Ensures data security & privacy through authentication (JWT) and encryption mechanisms (bcryptjs).

-## 🔹 Future Enhancements:

-✅ Integration with frontend interfaces (React.js) for doctors, patients, and admins.

-## 📌Note:

- This repository currently includes only the backend part of the system.
-The full project, including the frontend, will be published soon upon completion.

-## usage steps
+## Technologies Used

+###  Frontend
+- React.js
+- Tailwind CSS
+- shadcn/ui
+- Axios

+### Backend

+- Express.js
+- MongoDB + Mongoose
+- JSON Web Token (JWT)
+- bcryptjs
+- dotenv
+- cors

-## Prerequisites
+## Installation & Setup

-First, make sure you have these prerequisites installed on your device:
+First, make sure you have these prerequisites installed and running on your device:

 - Node.js

-- MongoDB (or use MongoDB Atlas)
+- MongoDB

-- Git (to download the project from GitHub)
+- Git

-- Postman (to test the APIs)

-## How to Run the Project

-## 1️⃣ Clone the Project from GitHub
+### 1. Clone the repository

 After opening VS Code, open the Terminal and use this command to clone the project:

 ```bash